 Next: The other ways for getting around in Egypt

 Other ways for getting around in Egypt

-When I move around in Hurghada, I prefer using UBER, CAREEM OR ABC-TAXI.
-UBER and CAREEM are both working also in Cairo.
-The cars are better than regular gabs and you don’t have to negotiate about the prices.
-To use these services you need an Egyptian sim-card.
+When I move around in Hurghada, I also use taxi apps such as Uber or Careem.
+Uber and Careem are both working in Cairo.
+The cars are better than regular taxis and you don’t have to negotiate about the prices.
+To use these services you need an Egyptian sim card with an internet connection.

 If you decide to move around in the city, you can also use a microbus.
 Microbus is, even more, cheaper than the taxi (about 2.5.le/person) and very simple to use (just hop in and off).

 Some hotels in Hurghada have their own shuttle buses.
-Ask more details from your hotel staff.
+Ask for more details from your hotel staff.

-All in all, don’t be afraid to move from your hotel, explore Egypt, there is lots to see!
+All in all, don’t be afraid to move from your hotel, explore Egypt, there are lots to see!